-COMPASS obtains its funding from membership dues and federal grants.
-The Finance Committee and management of COMPASS will strive to invest with the judgment and care that prudent individuals would exercise in the execution of their own affairs, to maintain the safety of principal, maintain liquidity to meet cash flow needs, and to provide competitive returns on deposits and investments.
+The Association obtains its funding from membership dues and federal grants.
+The finance committee and management of the Association will strive to invest with the judgment and care that prudent individuals would exercise in the execution of their own affairs, to maintain the safety of principal, maintain liquidity to meet cash flow needs, and to provide competitive returns on deposits and investments.
 These primary objectives in priority order are:

 - a.
 Safety Safety of principal is foremost.
 Deposits and investments will be undertaken in a manner that seeks to ensure the preservation of funds. - b.
 Liquidity Dollars will remain sufficiently liquid in order to meet all anticipated operating expenses.
-COMPASS will strive to maintain a liquid cash balance of at least three months operating costs. - c.
+The Association will strive to maintain a liquid cash balance of at least three months operating costs. - c.
 Yield Deposits and investments will be designed with the objective of attaining a market rate of return taking into account the investment risk constraints and liquidity needs.
 Yield is secondary to safety and liquidity.

-As of September 30, 2011 the Association had deposits or investments in the following accounts:
+As of September 30, 2012 the Association had deposits or investments in the following accounts: